What Is the Alkaline Diet?

 Requiring little meal planning and easy grocery shopping, the alkaline diet emphasizes loads of fruits and vegetables with limited to no amounts of processed foods, starches, and red meat.

-If you prefer a variety of foods in your diet and cannot remove meat, the alkaline diet could be challenging.
-In addition, a number of foods that are considered high in acid, such as whole grains, beans, and nuts, are actually nutritious and should be included in a balanced diet, according to the USDA.
+If you prefer a variety of foods in your diet and cannot remove meat, the alkaline diet will be challenging.
+In addition, several foods considered high in acid, such as whole grains, beans, and nuts, are nutritious and should be included in a balanced diet, according to the USDA.

 The alkaline diet has plenty of nutritious foods on the acid-forming list that are high in fiber, vitamins, and minerals and are essential to overall health including grains, beans, and nuts.
 Meanwhile, the base list includes coffee and wine, which should only be consumed in moderation.